This EAP build introduces initial release of new features, improvements to existing ones and many bug fixes.

 It is a feature request with the most votes in our tracker and we are listening: here are the multiple runners per single build configuration.

 Now you can add many steps into a build.
 The steps are executed one after another, the build gets merged status and the output goes into the same build log.
 If a step fails no further steps are executed.

 We are still working on the feature but the most important is already there: try and us give feedback.

-- build log now highlights stacktraces and current project file names
+- now highlights stacktraces and current project file names

 - you can now assign responsibility for a build configuration or failed test to other users form the plugin

 - build compilation errors are displayed in the build results pane in a separate tab with navigation to source code

 - plugin prompts for login on remote run action invocation

 If you gather code coverage on in TeamCity using bundled support for IDEA code coverage or EMMA code coverage engines, you can now view the coverage results in Eclipse.
 Use "Show Code Coverage Data" from TeamCity menu and select one of the build configurations with code coverage enabled.

 - UI: Assign responsibility list displays project committers first